StackVista/stackstate-docs/k8s-quick-start-guide.md

 To set up a SUSE Observability Kubernetes integration you need to have:

 * An up-and-running Kubernetes Cluster.
-* A recent version of Helm 3.
+* Helm version 3.13.1 or higher.
 * A user with the permission to `create privileged pods`, `ClusterRoles` and `ClusterRoleBindings`:
   * ClusterRole and ClusterRoleBinding are needed to grant SUSE Observability Agents permissions to access the Kubernetes API.
   * SUSE Observability Agents need to run in a privileged pod to be able to gather information on network connections and host information.